Board of Directors

 Chief Financial Officer

-David Dally joined Engitix as Chief Financial Officer (CFO) in November 2018.
+David Dally joined Engitix as Chief Financial Officer (CFO) in November 2018, having initially worked for the company as a consultant from 2016.

-Mr Dally has over 20 years of experience in the biotech and pharmaceutical industry, working in finance and general management across companies of varying size, financial ownership and geographical location, including in the UK, the US and Asia.
+David has 30 years' experience in the biotech and pharmaceutical industry, working in finance and general management across companies of varying size, financial ownership and geographical location, including in the UK, the US and Asia.

-Mr Dally is an experienced executive having held the position of CEO at MerLion Pharmaceuticals since 2013, before which he was CFO from 2007.
-He was also consultant CEO for Reproductive Sciences Ltd from 2016 to 2018.
+David is an experienced executive having held the position of CEO at MerLion Pharmaceuticals from 2013 to 2018, before which he was CFO from 2007.

 David is a chartered accountant and holds a MA in Geography from the University of Cambridge.